-- April 18, 2023
+- April 15, 2024

-- June 15, 2023
+- June 15, 2024

-- September 15, 2023
+- September 15, 2024

-- January 15, 2024
+- January 15, 2025

 Each estimated tax payment must include a payment of at least 25% of the total declared estimated tax.
-If you have a credit carryforward from the prior tax year, it will be applied to your first quarter estimated payment liability.
+If you have a credit carryforward from the prior tax year, it will be applied, in order, starting with the first quarter to satisfy your 25% estimated payment increments.

-All 2023 quarterly estimated payments must total at least 90% of the total tax liability shown on your 2023 tax return or at least 100% of the total tax liability shown on your 2022 tax return.
-If all estimated payments total an amount less than either of these criteria, or if payments are not made by the due dates listed above, you will be subject to penalty and interest.
+All 2024 quarterly estimated payments must total at least 90% of the total tax liability shown on your 2024 tax return or at least 100% of the total tax liability shown on your 2023 tax return.
+If all estimated payments total an amount less than either of these criteria, or if sufficient payments are not made by the due dates listed above, you will be subject to penalty and interest.